manogna7/DevEase/README.md

 - While other tools limit users to pre-defined templates, DevEase allows users to describe **anything** and generate it.
 From simple landing pages to complex dashboards, the possibilities are endless.

 ### **7. Export and Ownership**
 - Unlike closed platforms, DevEase lets users export their code and own it completely.
-No vendor lock-in—take your code and deploy it anywhere.
+No vendor lock-in take your code and deploy it anywhere.

 ---